aishwaryad6/aishwaryad6/README.md

 # Hi there 👋

-🚀 **I'm Aishwarya**, a data professional with 4.5+ years of experience in Data Engineering and Analytics, designing scalable data pipelines, building ETL workflows, and working with big-data systems across cloud platforms.
+🚀 **I'm Aishwarya**, a data professional with 4.5+ years of experience in data engineering and analytics, designing scalable data pipelines, building ETL workflows, and working with big data systems across cloud platforms.

 📚 Currently pursuing my **Master’s in Computer Science** at **Texas A&M University–Kingsville**, where I continue to deepen my skills in distributed processing, cloud architecture, and data platform engineering.

-💻 Skilled in **SQL, Python, PySpark, Kafka, Airflow, and cloud services (AWS, Azure & GCP)** with experience in data ingestion, transformation, orchestration, and storage optimization.
+💻 Skilled in **SQL, Python, PySpark, Kafka, Airflow, and cloud services (AWS, Azure, and GCP)** with experience in data ingestion, transformation, orchestration, and storage optimization.

-📊 I specialize in building end-to-end data systems and use **BI tools like Tableau and Power BI** to validate or present results when needed.
+📊 I specialize in building end-to-end data systems and use **BI tools like Tableau and Power BI** to validate insights or present results.

 🔍 I’m currently working on projects involving **real-time streaming, batch processing, orchestration, and cloud-based pipeline design**, while actively exploring data engineering opportunities.